mirage/mirage-www/tmpl/wiki/install.md

 that acts as a build frontend for Mirage applications.
 This gives you everything you need to [build the website for yourself!](/wiki/mirage-www)

+!!
+Switching Compiler Instances

+The default compiler installed by OPAM uses the system OCaml installation.
+You can use `opam switch` to swap between multiple cross-compilers.
+If you are on 64-bit Linux, let's get the Xen cross-compiler working.

+{{
+$ opam switch
+$ opam switch 4.00.1+xen -a 4.00.1
+$ opam install mirari
+$ eval `opam config env`
+}}

+The `opam switch` command will show you the available compilers.
+The `switch` will install the compiler into `~/.opam/4.00.1+mirage-xen`, with the compiler binaries in `~/.opam/4.00.1+mirage-xen/bin`, and any libraries installed into `~/.opam/4.00.1+mirage-xen/lib`.
+The `opam config` will detect the current compiler and output the correct PATH for your compiler installation.